Explore our FAQ page to dive deeper into the realm of LUKSO and its applications.

 The core LSPs are extremely extensible, allowing for many new use cases, while simplifying the developer and user experience.
 These standards are ‘unbiased’ - meaning they are generic enough to enable new use cases that have not yet been conceived.

 What is a Universal Profile?

 Universal Profiles are interoperable blockchain-based profiles which enable verifiable identities in the digital world.
 They allow for universal logins that make remembering usernames and passwords a thing of the past, while also giving you full control of all your virtual assets and identity.
 Universal Profiles simplify the onboarding process to Web3 for users, brands and creators, while also improving accessibility, security and functionality.

-What are the NFT and tokens standards on LUKSO?
+What are the NFT and token standards on LUKSO?